01-edu/public/subjects/java/raids/Jart/README.md

 - Drawable which contains the methods draw and getColor.

-- Displayable which contains the method display.
+- Displayable which contains the methods display and save.

 Define them according to the way they are called in the Main.java function.